 Current market challenges such as raw material shortages, supply bottlenecks and rising prices are putting a strain on the relationships between manufacturers of complex, consultancy-intensive products and their customers.
 Added to this is greater competition between manufacturers in difficult times.
 Current sales structures do not allow manufacturers to engage directly with their customers and strengthen relationships.
 Any problems are instead intercepted by intermediaries and may not be resolved to the satisfaction of the manufacturers, as intermediaries usually represent multiple suppliers and interests.

 The B2B direct sales model offers a solution.
 With a D2C strategy in sales and marketing, manufacturers can enter into direct exchange with their customers and meet the new challenges and requirements.
-However, there are also hurdles, such as a lack of know-how, inappropriate processes or infrastructure.
+However, there are also hurdles, such as a lack of expertise, inadequate processes or infrastructure.

 Direct-to-customer or consumer (D2C) or direct sales is the direct sale of a product or service by the manufacturer to its end customer, i.e. without an intermediary.

-D2C influences the complete strategic orientation of a company, especially in sales and marketing.
+A D2C sale influences the complete strategic orientation of a company, especially in sales and marketing.

 For the manufacturer, this means:

 A survey of executives in B2B companies revealed that proprietary sales platforms will become much more relevant in the next 5 years.
 There are different forms for brand manufacturers for direct sales.
-Commerce can take place directly via the company's own store online or the manufacturer can sell its products via platforms such as marketplaces.
+Commerce can be done directly online via the manufacturer's own store or the manufacturer can sell its products via platforms such as marketplaces.
 It is important to define the right form for the respective company, depending on strategy, product and customers.

-By collecting first-hand customer data (first-party data), the manufacturer gains more transparency about its customers, their satisfaction and their customer journey.
-The findings can be used to derive courses of action for future products, strategies in sales, and adapted marketing measures for the brand.
+By collecting first-hand customer data (first-party data), manufacturers gain more transparency about their customers, their satisfaction and their customer journey.
+The findings can be used to derive courses of action for future products, sales strategies and adapted marketing measures for the brand.
 Individual customers can be offered products that are tailored to their needs.

 Through D2C, the manufacturer finally has the opportunity to establish a direct customer relationship and develop it into long-term partnerships.
 Problems such as rising prices can be addressed individually and tailored solutions found for the individual customer.
 This in turn leads to strengthened customer loyalty based on trust and thus to higher customer satisfaction.